erikpeyronson/ermbkbd/README.md

-The clearance between the centerpiece and macropad plate is only 5mm and there are a lot of wires that needs to fit together with the controller, encoders and macropad matrix pins and wires.
+The clearance between the centerpiece and macropad plate is only 5mm and there are a lot of wires that needs to fit together with the controller, encoders and macropad matrix.
+Thin gauge stranded wires for connecting the rows and columns of the different matrices together is reccomended

-With my not great soldering skills i had to pretty much isolate the controller with a sheet of folded electrical tape and force it together.
+With my not great soldering skills i petty much had to isolate the controller from the matrix pins with a sheet of folded electrical tape and force it together while praying that nothing pushed against the boot/reset buttons.
 Build at your own risk.

-Other than that i am pretty happy with how it turned out apart from the keycaps which i think came out bad primarily due to my printer not being great rather than due to the design.
+The keycaps didnt turn out great but other than that i am pretty happy with the end result

 ## BOM